 We’ve never been much for prayer meetings at CTK; that may come from my own baggage of prayer meetings where it was really a Bible Study with some intercession tacked on at the end.
 Because of our “prayers for the church” we don’t necessarily need an extra time to discuss prayer requests (though I’m sure that’d be great).
 Even though I prioritize prayer in my pastoral ministry and our Session does likewise in its work, spreading that to the congregation in a way that is authentic to our DNA has been a challenge.
 On my retreat I think I figured out why.

 Generally, Protestants think of prayer much the same way we think of nudity.
 Consider this… Suppose you walked into the sanctuary on a Thursday afternoon and I was the only person in there, and I was praying.
-Two things would probably happen, 1) you would probably feel like you walked in and saw something you shouldn’t, and 2) I would probably agree.
+Two things would probably happen: 1) you would probably feel like you walked in and saw something you shouldn’t, and 2) I would probably agree.
 I’d stop, you’d apologize, then we might have to talk about the weather just to keep from thinking of what had happened.

 We are opening the church for you to come and meet with God.
 You can pray to work through your problems.
 You can pray to intercede for those in need.
 You can pray to simply “give God the glory due his name.”
-But for that hour, no matter the reason, you are welcome to enter the sanctuary, see other people praying, and instead of feeling weird, you can join them.
+But for that time, no matter the reason, you are welcome to enter the sanctuary, see other people praying, and instead of feeling weird, you can join them.
 You can get there late or leave early.
 Just come and go with a respectful silence.
 A highlight of my time at that monastery was the chance to pray in the sanctuary even as the cleaning lady wiped down pews around me.
 It was liberating!

 Some Spiritual Direction